nidup/manipulate-json-data-in-php/README.md

 # Manipulate JSON Data in PHP 🐘

-Code examples for the tutorial [How to Read, Encode, Decode and Write Excel Files in PHP](https://www.nidup.io/blog/manipulate-json-files-in-php).
+Code examples for the tutorial [How to Read, Decode, Encode, and Write JSON Files in PHP](https://www.nidup.io/blog/manipulate-json-files-in-php).

 The code is packaged as a simple Symfony application with cli commands.